luiscielak/EmpathyTotems/README.md

-## Empathy Totems
+Empathy Totems

-> The world's first smart totem to track, analyze and represent emotion data.
-> Let's improve the quality of human lifeform.
+===

+> Human Communication Sculptures

+Submitted in partial fulfillment of the requirements for the degree of Master of Science in Interactive Design and Media

+School of Design and Engineering

+Philadelphia University

+Luis Cielak

+Spring 2014